cbrionesaranda/portfolio/_pages/about.md

 I have demonstrated project experience in iterative design, DFA, DFM, subtractive and additive manufacturing, modeling and optimization of constrained physical system, technical documentation and data analysis.
 I enjoy working on challenging, multi-disciplinary projects addressing problems with a creative solution.
 Check out some of my projects [here]({{ site.baseurl }}/projects).

+I have demonstrated experience in CNC programming and operating, DFMA, CAD modeling, data analysis, project management and technical documentation.
+I enjoy working on challenging, multi-disciplinary projects addressing problems with creative solutions.
+Check out some of my projects

 Here are some of my creations.

 ![airbrakes]({{ site.baseurl }}/assets/images/pics1.png){: .align-center}